Cancer Pain (PDQ®)–Patient Version

 Pain control can improve your quality of life.

-Pain can be controlled in most patients with cancer.
+Pain can be controlled in most patients who have cancer.
 Although cancer pain cannot always be relieved completely, there are ways to lessen pain in most patients.
-Pain control can improve your quality of life all through your cancer treatment and after it ends.
+Pain control can improve your quality of life during cancer treatment and after it ends.

 Each patient needs a personal plan to control cancer pain.

-Assessment of Pain
+Assessment of Cancer Pain

-It's important that the cause of the pain is found and treated quickly.
-The first step in controlling pain is to assess and measure it.
+It's important that the cause of your pain is found early and treated quickly.
 Your healthcare team will help you measure pain levels often, including at the following times: